Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Experimental analysis

 \subsection{Key insights from experiments}

-The experimental analysis demonstrates that the RRF-based robustified orientation strategy consistently improves coverage over baseline methods, provides resilience under perturbations, and adapts effectively to variations in sensing parameters, thereby validating the practical utility of incorporating robustness constraints in aerial directional sensor networks.
-For nominal deployments, where sensors are placed at their exact intended locations, the coverage achieved by the initial orientation was $109{,}209.47$ square units, while IDS orientation significantly improved performance to $206{,}829.61$ square units; the robustified orientation achieved $201{,}815.78$ square units, which is slightly lower than IDS but offers the critical advantage of robustness.
-In perturbed deployments representing worst-case sensor placements, the superiority of the robustified approach becomes more apparent: the coverage under initial orientation dropped drastically to $31{,}584.37$ square units, IDS orientation improved performance to $111{,}505.36$ square units, while the robustified orientation secured $120{,}437.90$ square units, thereby outperforming both baselines.
-These results confirm that while IDS may marginally exceed robustified coverage under nominal conditions, the robustified framework guarantees consistently higher and more reliable coverage in uncertain scenarios, highlighting its effectiveness as a resilient orientation strategy for aerial directional sensor networks.
+The experiments show that the RRF-based robustified orientation consistently improves coverage, remains resilient under perturbations, and adapts well to sensing parameter variations, confirming the practical value of robustness in aerial directional sensor networks.
+In nominal deployments, initial orientation achieved $109{,}209.47$ square units, IDS increased coverage to $206{,}829.61$ square units, and the robustified approach achieved $201{,}815.78$ square units, slightly lower than IDS but with added robustness.
+Under worst-case perturbations, coverage dropped to $31{,}584.37$ square units for initial orientation, improved to $111{,}505.36$ square units with IDS, and further increased to $120{,}437.90$ square units with the robustified strategy.
+Thus, although IDS can marginally outperform robustified orientation in nominal settings, the robustified framework ensures higher and more reliable coverage under uncertainty, making it a more effective deployment strategy.
+While the current study focuses on a static and homogeneous setting, the proposed framework is not limited to these assumptions.
+Note that the framework can be extended to heterogeneous sensors by incorporating sensor-specific parameters (e.g., varying sensing ranges and FoVs) into the RRF formulation, while dynamic settings can be handled by updating the RRF over time using a sequential or time-varying optimization approach.